 What is pool builder SEO?

-Pool builder SEO is the process of optimizing a pool construction company's Google Business Profile, website, and local search presence to appear in the map pack and organic results when buyers search for pool builders in their city.
-It includes GBP category setup, city-specific landing pages, review acquisition systems, and content targeting research-phase queries like cost guides and build process explainers.
+Pool builder SEO is the process of optimizing a pool construction company's website structure, local search presence, and technical SEO to appear in organic results and the map pack when buyers search for pool builders in their city.
+It includes city-specific landing pages with schema markup, research-phase content targeting cost and comparison queries, and technical optimization for AI-readable site architecture.

 Can a brand new pool builder website rank on Google?